Red Chile Chicken Enchiladas made with shredded chicken, homemade red enchilada sauce, and Mexican cheeses melted until bubbly.

 - Spices such as garlic powder, chili powder, cumin, and Mexican oregano give it spice and earthiness.
 I love to use a mix of two different chili powders — mild chili powder and ancho chili powder.
 You can also use chipotle powder if you want a smoky flavor.

-You can use either corn or flour tortillas to make these Red Chile Chicken Enchiladas.
+You can use either corn or flour tortillas to make these Red Chicken Enchiladas.
 Corn tortillas are more authentic and widely used in Mexico.
 People who are gluten-free love to use them in enchiladas.
 You may also use flour enchiladas which tend to have a milder flavor.
 If you use corn tortillas, soften them before rolling them into enchiladas by wrapping a stack of corn tortillas in a damp paper towel or tea towel and heat in the microwave for 60 seconds.

 Bring on the cheese!
-Ooey gooey melted cheese is heavenly in these Red Chile Chicken Enchiladas.
+Ooey gooey melted cheese is heavenly in these Red Chicken Enchiladas.
 Mexican cheeses, sharp cheddar, or monterey jack work wonders in these enchiladas.

 I love to drizzle Mexican crema over the enchiladas once they come out of the oven.
 A touch of cilantro brings freshness and even jalapenos bring some spice.
 The perfect red chicken enchiladas for your kitchen table.